Ottoville, Ohio

-Ottoville is a village in Putnam County, Ohio, in the United States.
-The population was 976 at the 2010 census.
+Ottoville is a village in Monterey Township, Putnam County, Ohio, United States.
+The population was 966 at the 2020 census.

 History

-The first plat at Ottoville was made in 1845 for John Otto Bredeick.
+The first plat at Ottoville was made in 1845 for John Otto Bredeich.
 The effort at first proved unsuccessful, and the town site was platted again in 1873.
 A post office called Otto was established in 1880, and the name was changed to Ottoville in 1881.
 Ottoville was incorporated as a village in 1890.